 Are they really good?
-How to spot the ones who harm you with virtue
+How to spot the people with false virtue

 “Good” people are not always as good as they want you to believe.
-In truth, many of them are toxic people hiding behind a fake sense of morality.
+In truth, many of them are toxic people hiding behind a fake sense of morality, people with false virtue.
 This type of person often holds strong moral convictions rooted in childhood trauma, generational toxicity, and harmful beliefs—frequently reinforced by the System’s damaging narratives.

 If you want to protect your mental health, you can adopt strategies to shield yourself from these individuals.
 So first, you need to recognize when you’re dealing with a so-called “good” person—someone whose behavior actually mirrors that of highly toxic people.